erkac/f5-k8s-cis/README.md

 ```

 10. Deploying a WAF Policy:
-- show that there is preconfigured security policy in ASM, which we are reffering to
+- show that there is preconfigured security policy in ASM, which we are referring to

 ```shell
 $ kubectl apply -f ./f5-cis/5-waf-configmap.yaml